Course Details

 BA (Ord) Early Childhood Care & Education

 This is a Level 7 BA (Ord) Early Childhood Care & Education degree.
 The blended learning option enables students to work full-time and complete this degree.
-Upon completion of this Level 7 degree, you will be eligible to gain the higher capitation grant from DCEDIY for your role in an early years setting
+Upon completion of this Level 7 degree, you will be eligible for the graduate premium from DCEDIY for your role in an early years setting.

 Speak to an expert